 For several years, I have had the pleasure of introducing new Canadians to the joys of winter in Gatineau Park.
-In the spirit of fun and friendship, they are embracing Canadian traditions and connecting with a natural environment that is typical of their new country.
+In the spirit of fun and friendship, they embrace Canadian traditions and connect with the natural environment that is typical of their new country.

 Guided snowshoe hike

-Every year, Gatineau Park organizes about 30 guided snowshoe hikes for people who are spending their first winter in Canada.
-Over 7,000 new Canadians have taken part since the program first began.
+Every year, Gatineau Park organizes guided snowshoe hikes for people who are spending their first winter in Canada.
+Thousands of new Canadians have taken part since the program first began.

-— Julie Demers, instructor, regarding guided snowshoe hikes
+— Julie Demers, teacher, commenting on guided snowshoe hikes

-During the snowshoe hike, my colleagues and I explain to participants that, in the past, snowshoes were an essential part of transportation in the region.
-With smiling faces and eyes twinkling with curiosity, they learn more about the Algonquin Nation, and become more familiar with Canada’s roots and customs.
+During the snowshoe hike, my colleagues and I explain to participants that, in the past, snowshoes were essential forms of winter transportation in the region.
+With smiling faces and eyes twinkling with curiosity, they learn more about the Algonquin Anishinabe, and become more familiar with Canada’s history and customs.

-- to introduce them to the Park and its conservation mandate;
+- to introduce newcomers to Canada to the Park and its conservation mandate;

 - to explore many activities that can be enjoyed in every season;

-- to talk about the animals that live here, their vulnerability and their ways of survival, as well as ways of living safely and in harmony with them;
+- to talk about the animals that live in the area, their vulnerability and their ways of survival, as well as ways of living safely and in harmony with them;

-- to visit the permanent exhibition at the Visitor Centre;
+- to visit the permanent exhibit at the Visitor Centre;

-- to try hot chocolate with marshmallows — without which the experience would not be complete.
+- drink hot chocolate with marshmallows — without which the experience would not be complete.